Meeting minutes and resources

 ND set out that the council is balancing the long term social economic need as long as well as the long-term solution needs to ensure that we can have the road reopened as long as possible that we can reopen the road as soon as possible.

 JR - Blindingly obvious to me and to most people who live in that there is a clear existential threat from an economic point of view or from a well-being point of view of many thousands of people and many livelihoods and many local businesses.
 The risk is clear, the existential risk.
-I have to absolutely support exactly what's been said here that not to go the extra mile here when we're already incurring a serious investment in terms of the brief so far to not to not to drive forward and go as deep and broad and to broaden the scope would be the miss opportunity that's been identified by Richard and Steven and Roger and just about everybody around this table so.
+I have to absolutely support exactly what's been said here that not to go the extra mile here when we're already incurring a serious investment in terms of the brief so far to not drive forward and go as deep and broad and to broaden the scope would be the miss opportunity that's been identified by Richard and Steven and Roger and just about everybody around this table so.

 To me, it would be so fallacious not to do that.